dotnet-social/community/README.md

 ## Technical details

-The current dotnet.social server is a virtual machine hosted on Microsoft Azure, and located in West Europe.
+The current dotnet.social server is a virtual machine hosted on **Microsoft Azure**, and located in West Europe.

-It's a Standard D2s v3 VM with 2 vcpus and 8 GiB memory, running on Ubuntu 20.04.
+It's a **Standard D2s v3 VM** with 2 vcpus and 8 GiB memory, running on Ubuntu 20.04.
 The OS disk is a Premium SSL LRS of 30GiB.
 An additional data disk of 128GiB premium SSD LRS is attached to the virtual machine to store medias.

-The resource group also contains a storage account (RA-GRS) used to backup all critical resources of the server daily.
+The resource group also contains a **storage account** (RA-GRS) used to backup all critical resources of the server daily.

 ## Financial details